Level 1 vs Level 2 Market Data: What's the Difference?

 Daily open, high, and low for context

-If your strategy depends on reading the tape and depth, Level 1 won’t get you there.
+If your edge depends on reading the tape and depth, Level 1 won't get you there.

 Buy-and-hold investors tracking positions